-A bill on MJ decriminalization that lessens penalties for 10 grams or less passed the Assembly Community Development and Affairs Committee’s remote hearing held Monday with three in favor and two abstentions.
+A bill on NJ marijuana decriminalization that lessens penalties for 10 grams or less passed the Assembly Community Development and Affairs Committee’s remote hearing held Monday with three in favor and two abstentions in cannabis news.

-Ten grams (which equals a third of an ounce) or less along with any paraphernalia would be decriminalized.
-Those who are caught with cannabis would receive a $150 fine for a first offense and then $200 for a second offense.
-Also, those caught would also be subject to a court-ordered assessment to determine if they are addicted If they are not addicted, they would be forced to attend a two-hour educational program on dangerous substances.
+Ten grams (a third of an ounce) or less, along with any paraphernalia, would be decriminalized.
+Those caught with cannabis would receive a $150 fine for a first offense and then $200 for a second offense.
+Also those caught would be subject to a court-ordered assessment to determine if they are addicted.
+If they are not addicted, they must attend a two-hour educational program on dangerous substances.
 If found to be drug dependent, they would be forced to attend rehab and be subjected to drug testing.

 The corresponding bill of A. 1897 is sponsored in the Senate by Ron Rice (D-Essex), a well-known prohibitionist who stopped the full legalization of cannabis last year who has made a lot of cannabis news.

-The Senate MJ decriminalization bill recently introduced was sponsored by Senator Teresa Ruiz (D-Essex), Sandra Cunnigham D-Hudson, and Ron Rice (D-Essex).
-That bill was far more favorable to those who are caught and did not include a new revenue stream to the rehabilitation industry, which hates legalization.
+The Senate’s NJ marijuana decriminalization bill recently introduced was sponsored by Senator Teresa Ruiz (D-Essex), Sandra Cunnigham D-Hudson, and Ron Rice (D-Essex).
+That bill was far more favorable to those caught and did not include a new revenue stream for the rehabilitation industry, which hates legalization.

-The committee is chaired by Assemblywoman Shavonda Sumter (D-Passaic) who said the George Floyd BLM protests led to many bills from members of the Assembly to address the ongoing effects of police brutality and the need for reform.
-Thus, it seems that perhaps the protests have made some realize that this reform is long overdue in New Jersey.
+The committee is chaired by Assemblywoman Shavonda Sumter (D-Passaic), who said the George Floyd BLM protests led to many bills from members of the Assembly to address the ongoing effects of police brutality and the need for reform.
+Thus, perhaps the protests have made some realize that this reform is long overdue in New Jersey.

-Many leading advocates in New Jersey testified on the need for reform.
+Many leading advocates in New Jersey testified to the need for reform.

 “There is a discrepancy related to drug crimes.
 It puts mostly black men behind bars…The numbers are staggering,” Reverend Charles Boyer said.
 He explained that cannabis-related convictions hurt individuals seeking federal student loans for colleges, housing, and jobs.